MicrosoftLearning/mslearn-azure-ml/Instructions/01-Explore-Azure-Machine-Learning.md

 > **Note**: When you create an Azure Machine Learning workspace, you can use some advanced options to restrict access through a *private endpoint* and specify custom keys for data encryption.
 We won't use these options in this exercise - but you should be aware of them!

-## Explore the Azure Machine Learning Studio
+## Explore the Azure Machine Learning studio

-*Azure Machine Learning Studio* is a web-based portal through which you can access the Azure Machine Learning workspace.
-You can use the Azure Machine Learning Studio to manage all assets and resources within your workspace.
+*Azure Machine Learning studio* is a web-based portal through which you can access the Azure Machine Learning workspace.
+You can use the Azure Machine Learning studio to manage all assets and resources within your workspace.

 1. Go to the resource group named **rg-dp100-labs**.
 1. Confirm that the resource group contains your Azure Machine Learning workspace, an Application Insights, a Key Vault, and a Storage Account.